top of page

 Pretty much the first thing you are taught in crochet lessons is how to make the starting slip loop on your hook.
 The idea is that the short end of the yarn (the "beginning tail") is an anchor to hold the stitch steady and the long end of the yarn wound up in a ball ("the working yarn") can be tensioned to control the size of you loop.
-Its like the first rule of "Crochet Club" - LoL - I couldn't resist.....
+It's like the first rule of "Crochet Club" - LoL.....

 I was asked for a video about reversing the starting loop and then working fdc in relation to my Sashiko Happy Coat pattern, so I followed up the reversed loop with fdc for this purpose, but its useful for all kinds of things which I will talk about further down the post.

-I have a little video here that shows how to reverse the starting loop, and also work some fdc (foundation double crochet (UK terminology) - click here for a post all about fdc and its characteristics).
+Here is a video that shows how to reverse the starting loop, and also work some fdc (foundation double crochet (UK terminology) - click here for a post all about fdc and its characteristics).

 I have used 2 strands of Scheepjes Our Tribe merino blend for this demonstration because the Sashiko Happy Coat uses this yarn double stranded - so this is exactly like what your beginning stitches should look like for the coat.
 Colours used here is 974 The Curio Crafts Room (blue) and 977 A Spoonful of Yarn (green).
 So luscious!